Ophthalmology (Eye) Practice Test 3

 - Keratoconjunctivitis

 Explanation: Answer reason: Inflammation of the cornea (keratitis) together with inflammation of the conjunctiva (conjunctivitis) is termed keratoconjunctivitis.
 Blepharitis is eyelid margin inflammation, iritis is inflammation of the iris, endophthalmitis is intraocular inflammation/infection, and episcleritis is inflammation of the episclera.
 Therefore the option that specifically includes both cornea and conjunctiva is keratoconjunctivitis.
-Category reason: This is a terminology/definition question about ocular inflammatory conditions (cornea and conjunctiva), which is primarily an Ophthalmology topic rather than a nursing care decision-making scenario.

 Which organ produces tears?